As we stated at the start of the term, program funding is limited.

 On the reservation form you will be asked to indicate your restaurant preferences from our current list of partner restaurants (see current list below and on the form).
 You must select at least two restaurant options in the event that one of the restaurants is not available for booking.

-At this time we have six partner restaurants in Harvard Square who are set up to receive payment directly from the College in order to cover the meal costs: Grafton Street (1230 Mass.
+At this time we have five partner restaurants in Harvard Square who are set up to receive payment directly from the College in order to cover the meal costs: Grafton Street (1230 Mass.
 Ave) for lunch and dinner, Park Restaurant (59 JFK St) for dinner only, Russell House Tavern (14 JFK St) for lunch and dinner, The Hourly Oyster House (15 Dunster St) for lunch only, and Temple Bar (1688 Mass.
 Ave) for dinner only.

 Does the group pay for the meals and then get reimbursed?

 No. The College has an account with the program's partner restaurants and meals are charged directly to the College; there should be no out-of-pocket expense for your group (except alcohol).
 Guests will, however, be asked to review and sign their final receipt at the restaurant.
-The Classroom to Table program will pay up to $30/person in the party (including tax and tip).
+The Classroom to Table program will pay up to $30/person in the party (excluding tax and tip).
 Alcoholic beverages will not be paid for by the College.

 What happens once I submit the reservation request form?